 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by the United States government specifically for K-12 science, technology, engineering, mathematics, and/or computer science teaching.
 The awards were established by Congress in 1983.
 The National Science Foundation, under the direction of the White House, approves the Texas candidates for the national award.
 If selected as an awardee, the applicant will receive recognition from the President of the United States, an all-expense-paid trip to Washington D.C. for recognition and professional development events, and $10,000 to be used at the awardees discretion from the National Science Foundation.
 For more information, please visit www.paemst.org.

-In Texas, eligible K-6 teachers who submit a completed application by February 6, 2022, will receive 25 CPE hours.
-For questions, contact your Texas State PAEMST Coordinators at firstname.lastname@example.org.
+The next cycle will be for teachers of grade 7 through 12.
+In Texas, eligible teachers who submit a completed application by the PAEMST deadline to submit, will receive 25 CPE hours.
+For questions, contact your Texas State PAEMST Coordinators at email@example.com.

 PAEMST National Awardee Announced for Math